zammad/zammad-admin-documentation/system/integrations/ldap.rst

 Technically you can map any LDAP object to a Zammad user object (this also works for Custom Objects!).

 On this wizard step, you can also define the wanted LDAP-group-to-Zammad-role mapping.

-.. note:: Please note that nested groups are currently not supported by Zammad.

 If needed, you can also change the user filter for your LDAP query.
 The option "Users without assigned LDAP groups" will by default assign the *customer* role
 (default sign-up role) to any LDAP user, that doesn't match to the above role mapping.
 After pressing Continue, Zammad will check if the configuration is okay.